-- $1 \qquad \text{Open the Ethernet} > \text{Mod Config} > \text{Ether Options.}$ - 2 Turn on the global bridging parameter.
+- 1 Open the Ethernet > Mod Config > Ether Options.

+- 2 Turn on the global bridging parameter.

 Bridging=Yes

+- 3 Close the Ethernet profile.

 Managing the bridge table

 To forward bridged packets to the right network destination, the Pipeline uses a bridge table that associates end nodes with particular connections.
 It builds this table dynamically, as described in "Transparent bridging" on page 5-7.
 It also incorporates the entries found in its Bridge profiles.
 Bridge profiles are analogous to static routes in a routing environment.
 You can define up to eight destination nodes and their connection information in Bridge profiles.